mrzzy/notes/src/software_dev/nand2tetris/nand2tetris_1.md

 ![Composite 3-Input AND from elementary AND gates](./assets/composite_three_input_and_as_elementary_ands.png)

-### Interface vs Impelementation
+### Interface vs Implementation
-Interface - defines what the logic gate/code/software system is supposed to do Impelementation - how the logic/gate/code/software system is implemented
+Interface - defines what the logic gate/code/software system is supposed to do Implementation - how the logic/gate/code/software system is implemented
 - There might be many possible implementations for a given interface.
-- Impelementation vary in performance, speed, parts/time/space requirements.
+- Implementation vary in performance, speed, parts/time/space requirements.

 ### Hardware Description Language
 From Abstraction to HDL/Hardware implementation of chips: